 Long week.
 Glad it’s over, but it’s not really over.
-Glad I have a wonderful and supportive boyfriend.
 Glad I can support my mom.
 Not glad the last time I saw my grandmother was two years ago.
 Distance sucks.
 I’m not quite sure what else to say right now.
 I think I’m going to miss my Oma though.

 Chocolate chip cookies – a classic comfort food.